kykc/juras/README.md

   machine to your WiFi network with the stock app.
 After that you can safely pair with the machine from Juras and continue from there.
 - Currently tested only on [E6](https://uk.jura.com/en/homeproducts/automatic-coffee-machines/e6-piano-black-ukc-15511)
   coffee machine with Smart Connect v2 module.
-For details see [protocol description](PROTOCOL.md) in theory should support other models, see `./protocol/src/commonMain/resources/catalogs` for the list
+For details see [protocol description](PROTOCOL.md).
+  In theory should support other models, see `./protocol/src/commonMain/resources/catalogs` for the list
 - Only one coffee machine can be paired to the app at the moment.